 Freedom of Choice

-Individuals who want to unsubscribe from receiving e-news can write to us at: email@example.com.
-If your personal data change (postal code, e-mail address, permanent address, telephone number), we politely ask that you inform us of the change to: firstname.lastname@example.org.
+Individuals who want to unsubscribe from receiving e-news can write to us at: firstname.lastname@example.org.
+If your personal information changes (postal code, e-mail address, permanent address, telephone number), we politely ask that you inform us of the change by writing to: email@example.com.

 Automatic data recording (non-personal data)